A guide to buying a home in Israel, without leaving your living room

-The most important thing is to give power of attorney to your lawyer, or to a family member to complete the transaction on your behalf.
+The most important thing at this stage of purchasing a property in Israel is to give power of attorney to your lawyer, or to a family member to complete the transaction on your behalf.

 These documents should be drafted and prepared by your lawyer for you to sign, and then get your signatures verified either in the closest Israeli consulate to where you currently reside or get them Notarized and Apostilled.
 Your lawyer should instruct you on how to take care of this.

 Once you’ve signed and verified all the documents, send them to your lawyer in Israel to continue with the purchase process in Israel.

 Of course, you’ll need to transfer funds to Israel.
 Some funds should be available in Israel even before the signing, as you’ll usually have to pay at least 15%-20% at the signing.
 The rest can be transferred according to the payment schedule negotiated.
 This can be done by either using a reputable foreign currency transfer agent or through a bank.

 Once all funds have been paid, you will take possession of the property and you are now the proud owner of a home in Israel – Mazal Tov!!

 We hope this guide is helpful in remotely buying a property in Israel.
 As a matter of fact, many real estate agents are claiming that more houses have been sold online in the last 4 months, than in the entire 5 years prior to that.
 As people lose confidence in alternative investment options, buying a property in Israel is looking more attractive than ever.

 The writer is a real estate broker and the owner of Jackie Bitensky Real Estate, Jerusalem.
 She was elected to the Board of Directors of the Jerusalem Chamber of Real Estate Agents and has been Treasurer since 2016.
 Jackie Bitensky can be reached by email at [email protected].